-Airlines offering flights to Orlando from the UK include British Airways and Virgin Atlantic.
-As it's a year-round destination, it can be tricky to bag cheap flights, but if you travel during the off-peak months, and especially outside school holidays, you may be able to find a bargain.
-All the major US airlines offer domestic flights to Orlando from other cities within the country.
+Airlines offering international flights to Orlando include American Airlines, British Airways and Virgin Atlantic.
+As it is a year-round destination, it can be tricky to bag cheap flights, but if you travel during the off-peak months (January, May, September, November through early December), and especially outside school holidays, you may be able to find a bargain.
+All the major US airlines offer flights to Orlando from other cities within the country.

 Travel by road

 In Florida, the minimum age for driving is 16 years and cars drive on the right.
-Local speed limits vary from 55-70mph (88-112kph) on the motorways to as low as 15mph (24kph) in built-up areas (notably near schools).
+Local speed limits vary from 55-70mph (88-112kph) on the motorways to as low as 20mph (32kph) in built-up areas (notably near schools).

 Florida has strict laws against drinking and driving, and open containers of alcoholic beverages are not permitted in vehicles.
 Drivers may turn right at a red light, after a complete stop, if the way is clear.
 A flashing red traffic light is the same as a stop sign, which means that it is necessary to come to a full stop and proceed when safe.

-All valid national licences are acceptable; however car hire companies may prefer an International Driving Permit if your licence isn't in English.
+All valid national licences are acceptable; however, car hire companies may prefer an International Driving Permit if your licence is not in English.
 US insurance is mandatory and is available from car hire companies.

-The American Automobile Association (AAA) (tel: +1 800 222 1134; www.aaa.com) can provide information, and may offer reciprocal benefits to members of automobile clubs in other countries.
+The American Automobile Association (AAA) (tel: +1 800 222 4357; www.aaa.com) can provide information and may offer reciprocal benefits to members of automobile clubs in other countries.